bknowles/chef-fundamentals/slides/roles/01_slide.md

     knife role from file base.rb

-Roles are converted to JSON on the server.
+Roles are converted to JSON for execution on the server.

 # Ruby or JSON